top of page

 Spellings

 Our spelling lessons will focus on age-expected spellings which use the spelling rules taught throughout Key Stage 2.
 These spellings are part of the children’s SATs spelling test and also are needed to meet age expectations in writing.
-Please support your child in learning and practising these spellings regularly, and also editing them if spelt wrong in their written work.
+Please support your child in learning and practising these spellings regularly and also editing them if spelt wrong in their written work.

 P.E

-Our PE sessions are as follows:
+Our PE sessions are unchanged:

 Class 19 – Tuesday and Wednesday